 &pizza's long-term approach to building customer loyalty includes offering new ways for customers to interact with the brand.
 It may not drive an immediate, direct revenue impact similar to an app or online ordering platform.
 However, by making the brand available on an ongoing basis, &pizza signals that it values open, honest communication with customers above all else.

 Lessons for your business: An SMS hotline certainly isn't for every brand.
 However, there are other ways of proactively responding to customer messages.
 Many third-party and social media platforms like Yelp, Facebook, Tripadvisor, and Grubhub give you the option to respond to reviews.
 Our advice here is similar to our Sweetgreen example: make responding a priority.
-As we referenced in an earlier post, publicly responding to reviews is a strong positive signal to new customers, and a good way to keep current customers happy.
+Publicly responding to reviews is a strong positive signal to new customers, and a good way to keep current customers happy.

 The fried chicken chain claims that one customer per hour asks for delivery via Twitter.
 Now, Popeye’s is answering the call, announcing an exclusive deal with UberEats in major metro areas.
 For larger chains like McDonald’s and Wingstop, delivery is 70-80% incremental to their business.
 That means that just by checking its Twitter feed, Popeye’s is tapping into a potentially large new line of business.